diferma0151/sample_repo/developers/RepositoryAccess.md

 1. fine-tune change notification for MQ
 1. use `hg annotate -Tjson` for thread safety
 1. redesign `ui.error` and `dispatch` wrapper
-1. add API to connect `QIODevice` to "I" channel of command server (in order to replace use of temporary files)

 long-term:

+* add API to connect `QIODevice` to "I" channel of command server (in order to replace use of temporary files)
+* command runner for clone, init and bulk sync operation

+    * extract service manager from `RepoManager`
+      (see also 1ff0182d8523, a8c83e9e3b87 and 9d66488a0e67)
+    * pool unbound `CmdAgent` and create as necessary
+    * per-widget thin proxy to select free `CmdAgent`

 * fetch log and calculate revision graph asynchronously
 * template-based log columns (e.g. `{date|localdate|isodatesec}`)